 Eastcoast B300-SB J Bass

-A really great beginner bass guitar at an incredibly low cost.
+A truly great beginner bass guitar at an incredibly low cost.
 You’ve got two single-coil pickups, typical of jazz bass, as well as two volume controls and one tone control.
-Complimenting this with some Flatwound strings really helps to complete its tone.
+Complementing this with some Flatwound strings really helps to complete its tone.
 You can’t go wrong with this one!

 Ibanez SR300E

-This double dual coil precision bass is a really fantastic tone beast.
-It’s a strong and true design based on a 30-year-old model and even comes with a 3 way EQ allowing you to sculpt the tone to your needs.
+This double dual-coil Precision Bass is a fantastic tone beast.
+It’s a strong and true design based on a 30-year-old model and even comes with a 3-way EQ allowing you to sculpt the tone to your needs.
 The 3-way tap switch allows you to change the pickup configuration, further developing its tonal capabilities.
-These retail around the $350.00 mark and at that price, they are well worth the spend.
+These retail around the $350.00 mark, and at that price, they are well worth the investment.

 Squier Vintage Modified Jaguar Bass

-With its distinctive body and design, the Jaguar bass is one of those rare examples of a bass guitar under $350.00 that is both a J bass and a P bass.
-It has both pickup setups with independent volume controls for each as well as a master control knob and an active bass boost for more power and low-end presence.
-If you can’t decide on which way you want to go in terms of design, this makes the most sense.
+With its distinctive body and design, the Jaguar bass is one of those rare examples of a bass guitar under $350.00 that is both a J Bass and a P Bass.
+It has both pickup setups with independent volume controls for each, as well as a master control knob and an active bass boost for more power and low-end presence.
+If you can’t decide which way you want to go in terms of design, this makes the most sense.
 For your first bass guitar, why not have the best of both worlds?

 TL;DR

-As with any instrument, there are always questions that need to be answered when buying for the first time.
-Your first bass guitar should be something special but also something sensible.
-Work out a budget and stick to it.
-If you go second-hand, make sure to thoroughly check it over before handing over the cash.
-P Basses offer more low end and more high end and are favoured in heavy genres like rock.
-P basses are more present in the midrange and can be really nice to handle.
-Think jazz and soul with this one.
-Picking the right strings is also key.
-Roundwound strings are bright and flexible whilst flat-wound strings and mellow and more durable.
-Hopefully, all this information will help you to find the perfect first bass guitar.
+When buying your first bass guitar, you will always have questions that need answers.
+Choose something special yet sensible for your first bass guitar.
+Set a budget and stick to it.
+If you opt for a second-hand instrument, thoroughly check it over before handing over the cash.
+P Basses provide more low end and high end, making them favored in heavy genres like rock.
+J Basses stand out in the midrange and offer a pleasant handling experience; think jazz and soul with this one.
+Selecting the right strings is also crucial.
+Roundwound strings deliver brightness and flexibility, while Flatwound strings offer mellowness and greater durability.
+Hopefully, this information will guide you in finding the perfect first bass guitar.

 About the Author